SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 - How to measure and build project momentum
 - How to provide perfect project predictability
 - What tools are need to manage projects
-- Good & Bad things about popular project management frameworks
+- Good and bad things about popular project management frameworks
 - How to assemble a strong project team
 - How to motivate your team
 - How to communicate project results and progress